 Experiencing a massive September movie festival is extending your summer vacation and starting an intensive school year all at once.
-Pleasure is to be had in dwelling in dozens of narratives, as a booklover dives into a juicy novel.
+Pleasure is to be had in dwelling in dozens of narratives, as a book lover dives into a juicy novel.
 Equal to those thrills are the challenges from every filmmaker to their audiences.
-Take my creative outburst and let it inhabit you for awhile, before it becomes a provocation, a worm wiggling into your sense of order and reason.
+Take my creative outburst and let it inhabit you for a while before it becomes a provocation, a worm wiggling into your sense of order and reason.

 People categorize movies as an escape, but that’s not what I seek in them.
 Especially this week, when all the world is here for the Toronto International Film Festival.
 I’m looking for fiction films that make me feel cornered, that force me to look at things I don’t normally see.
 I want to dial into lives other than mine, to drill down into them.
 I don’t want real life-I want hyper-real life, where the emotions of years are concentrated into hours.
 Through that, I hope to get a sense of how other people experience being alive.

-For the thrill seekers, Toronto’s King Street four day shutdown was a carnival, the very tangible proof of the pulse of 600,000 attendees, from international media to actors, writers, directors, producers, cinematographers, editors, producers, distributors, agents and fans in the queue, snaking around the block.
+For the thrill-seekers, Toronto’s King Street four day shutdown was a carnival, the very tangible proof of the pulse of 600,000 attendees, from international media to actors, writers, directors, producers, cinematographers, editors, producers, distributors, agents and fans in the queue, snaking around the block.
 Hipster filmgoers, sniffing at the fanatics snapping selfies after hours of carefully planned stalking at the barricades, miss the point.
 Without the screaming hordes, and the flash of the red carpet bulb, we would all be hushed before a museum wall of lush portraits.
 It is ridiculous, sublime, a total kick.
 Of course, the beauty is in the story, inside the movie house, where the crowds finally hush.

 Strangers are scarce in TIFF line ups.
 For every loner with a book to pass the time, are lively groups all down the queue, dishing about story or script, lighting or framing, music or pacing.
-Comparing notes is common practice, saving seats I need to pee, can you watch my stuff an easy nod.
+Comparing notes is common practice, saving seats I need to pee, can you watch my stuff, all an easy nod.
 Kindred spirits smile at one another as the week goes on, spotting each other in venues across the city.
 Every year, I discover new friends I won’t see again, but the time passed together on the pavement is a light in the September chill.

 Inside historic movie houses, where storied performances embed themselves in the walls, a nervous director stands, shielding her eye from the glare of the spotlight.
 I hope you like it, she says of her offering.
 The crowd is with her, at that moment.
 We sink into our seats and wait for the magic.

-There was lots to like.
+There were lots to like.

 As promised, my favourites from a long list and insane schedule…Look for these this fall in theatres, although some won’t show up until 2015.

-Films I fell in love with:
+Films I fell for:

 Nightcrawler: A sleek thriller of overnight horrors that shines sharp focus on the darker side of media.
-Jake Gyllenhaal creates a perfectly perverse sleezeball here.
+Jake Gyllenhaal creates a perfectly perverse sleazeball here.
 Left thinking it was all pretty sick until I realized it was happening somewhere at this very moment.
 Great pacing and tension.
 Loved Renee Russo too as the desperate news editor no less sleazy.

 Force Majeur: Before the premiere, the director and writer Ruben Ostlund apologized to the married couples in the audience.
 This perfectly nuanced drama had me laughing and wincing in equal turns-a family of four takes a holiday in the French Alps where an avalanche exposes their weaker links.

 Wild: The spirit of author Cheryl Strayed is as feisty as ever on the big screen as her best-selling memoir is translated beautifully by Montreal director Jean-Marc Vallée.
 I was skeptical about Reese Witherspoon going in and came out a fan.
-Vallée’s direction of the great trek on the Pacific Coast Trail was as vivid and profound as the book itself, a near impossible feat.
+Vallée’s direction of the great trek on the Pacific Coast Trail was as vivid and profound as the book itself, a near-impossible feat.

 ’71: A packed house was on the edge of their seat with this awesome thriller about a British soldier abandoned accidentally by his unit behind enemy lines in Belfast.
 Actor Jack O’ Connell told the audience he only agreed to do the film if it proved not to be a glorification of war.
 He must have been thrilled then as the film neatly navigates around loyalties while ratcheting up the tension.